qdevelopergithub/LAMP/README.md

 Virtual machines (VMs) in Azure can have multiple virtual network interface cards (NICs) attached to them.
 A common scenario is to have different subnets for front-end and back-end connectivity.
 You can associate multiple NICs on a VM to multiple subnets, but those subnets 	must all reside in the same virtual network (vNet).

+## why GlusterFS

+Gluster is a distributed scale out file system.
+GlusterFS combined of various storage servers into one large parallel network file system.
+GlusterFS consists of two components, client and a server component.
+Servers are setup as a storage bricks, which is the basic unit of storage.

 ## Why cluster

 A cluster is simply a group of servers.
 A load balancer distributes the workload between the servers in a cluster.
 At any point, a new web server can be added to the existing cluster to handle more requests from users accessing your application.
 The load balancer has a single responsibility: deciding which server from the cluster will receive a request that was intercepted.